 In my head I thought ‘shur that’s fair enough and I suppose I expected to be helping out cleaning the boat or with some paperwork.
 I was happy to hear about the diving work they do during the Summer months and be shown the photos of the world under sea in this area through the photos.
 Listening to Anne speak of the tiny creatures under Irish waters that she has seen only added to my excitement.

-> Little did I know I would do all the above and be taken on an adventure over a few days!
+Little did I know I would do all the above and be taken on an adventure over a few days!
 Failte Ireland’s conference on promoting The Wild Atlantic Way was my introduction.
 The rugged coastland from Kinsale to Donegal and all the areas of interest in between are being acknowledged for their outstanding natural beauty.
-Millions are being spent to nurture tourism through international marketing with the Indexer team.
+Millions are being spent to nurture tourism through international marketing.
 Oceanaddicts offer diving experiences to see what’s under the waves around Kinsale allowing the divers to immerse in the wonderful reefs teeming with life and colour.

-> I actually came home in the car with Maps, brochures and a plan of even travelling across land to follow the Wild Atlantic Way this Summer – I’m sure I could convince my parents!!!
+I actually came home in the car with Maps, brochures and a plan of even travelling across land to follow the Wild Atlantic Way this Summer – I’m sure I could convince my parents!!!
 It was then that Anne suggested if I was free that evening she would take me to Cork for a Test Dive!!!!

 Wow, how could it get any better than this?
 The pool she told me would be 2.5 meters deep to 5 meters at its deepest.
 She suggested my landlocked parents might be slightly terrified to let their pride and joy take the plunge, so to seek permission before accepting the offer!

 Luckily my mother’s mind doesn’t work in feet and meters so I grabbed my unchristen brand new 16th birthday present wetsuit and headed back towards Anne and Grahams house in Novohol to travel to the National Maritime College of Ireland.